A guide to using SETTE

 -s to synchronise the sette MY_SRC and EXP00 with the reference MY_SRC and EXPREF

 -u to run sette.sh without any user interaction.
-This means no checks on creating directories etc. i.e. no safety net!
+This means no checks on creating

 The first 11 options are switches to toggle commonly used namelist options or compile time keys.
 The default setting is to have the option set .true. or the corresponding key added.
 Thus, for example, running:

-./sette.sh -i -F
+./sette.sh -i -Q

-will run the full suite without icebergs (i.e. ln_icebergs=.false.) and without key_loop_fusion added at compile time.
+will run the full suite without icebergs (i.e. ln_icebergs=.false.) and without key_RK3 added at compile time.
 Some of these options (-i, for example) will only affect those configurations that activate the related code option by default.
 The -n option allows a sub-set of tests to be named on the command line.
 Testing will be restricted to the named tests; multiple tests can be listed as a quoted, space-separated string.
 For example:

 ./sette.sh